Cedar Rapids

 Is Cedar Rapids safe for tourists?

-Cedar Rapids, Iowa's second-largest city, is generally a welcoming and safe destination for visitors.
-Like any urban area, it has its share of safety concerns, but with common sense precautions, you can enjoy your stay without undue worry.
+Cedar Rapids, Iowa's second-largest city, is generally a welcoming and safe destination for travelers.
+Like any urban area, it has its share of safety considerations, but with common sense precautions, visitors can enjoy their stay without undue worry.

 General safety in Cedar Rapids